UnitedEffects/ueauth/README.md

     * test token endpoint with client-credential generation
 * Register link on login?
 * logout does not revoke access tokens.... should it?
 Also need to upgrade oidc-provider
+* Is it easy to update client scopes?
 * Validate deactivate or delete user (with warning) and reactivate accounts if I’m the owner or admin
     * test super admin
     * test owner